 4. Identify Your Goal

-Consider your objective and goal with Facebook advertising and where you want to send your potential customers, as you can customize the button and call to action when users see your ad.
+When marketing and advertising on Facebook, consider your objectives and where you want to send your potential customers, as you can customize the button and call to action when users see your ad.
 For example, if you sell a product online, it is vital to send people to your website to purchase.
 If you offer a service that requires a personal touch, consider having them message you through Facebook.
 If you’re pushing a cause, consider a button that directs them to follow your Facebook page.
 Facebook ads allow you to customize the message and the response you get from the people who see your ads.
 Make sure you think about the correct call to action and the appropriate landing page to accomplish your goal!

 5. Use the Right Creative